-Under the Entrepreneur Immigration Registration, typical investment items are included in a pre-filled table.
-For any investment items that are not applicable to you, insert a "0" in the investment column and a "N/A" in the description column.
-You may also add investment item fields to the table by clicking "Other".
+Under the Entrepreneur Immigration registration, typical investment items are included as dropdown items.
+You may add investment item fields to the table by clicking other.

-The following sample items are provided in the pre-filled table:
+The following are provided in the dropdown items:

 - purchase of existing business up to a maximum of \$150,000 (if applicable)

 - new equipment purchases

 - start-up inventory or new inventory related to an improvement/expansion plan

 - leasehold improvements

 - new marketing costs

 - operating expenses

-- additional investment items, if necessary
+- other you may describe additional investment items